By Myer Harrell

 It’s been about a year since we’ve posted an update about our project at 11th and East Pine Street in Capitol Hill.
 Sunset Electric – named after the original 1926 structure which once housed an auto electrical supply showroom (and later a sporting goods store and an auto spray shop) – is roughly two-thirds through construction.

-Demolition (see our previous post about the project) took us through February of this year, and the laborious process of reinforcing the existing historic structure spanned about four months.
-Now, five new levels are rising above the existing Sunset Electric facade.
+Demolition took us through February of this year, and the laborious process of reinforcing the existing historic structure spanned about four months.
+Now, five new levels are rising above the existing Sunset Electric façade.